George De Salis

-George Fane De Salis (1851 – 30 December 1931) was an Australian politician.
+George Fane De Salis (c.
+1851 – 30 December 1931) was an Australian politician.

 He was born on Darbalara Station near Gundagai to pastoralist Leopold Fane De Salis and Charlotte Macdonald.
 He received a private education and then farmed at Tharwa and Michelago.
 On 28 February 1878 he married Mary Galliard-Smith, with whom he had eight children.
 He was elected to the New South Wales Legislative Assembly for Queanbeyan in 1882, but did not re-contest in 1885.
 De Salis died at Michelago in 1931.